Eddie Buczynski: Gardnerian Wicca: 1973–1974

-Despite the internal "Witch Wars" that Buczynski had become involved in, he continued to propagate information on Wicca and Paganism in the media, giving talks for a group known as the Friends of the Craft, which had been co-founded by Slater, and helping to organize the "OCCULT" exhibit which was held at the Museum of American Folk Art.
-Activity also continued at The Warlock Shop, and in December he and Slater published the first issue of a Pagan newsletter called Earth Religion News, which would run for several years.
+Despite the internal "witch wars" that Buczynski had become involved in, he continued to propagate information on Wicca and paganism in the media, giving talks for a group known as "The Friends of the Craft", which had been co-founded by Slater, and helping to organize the "OCCULT" exhibit which was held at the Museum of American Folk Art.
+Activity also continued at The Warlock Shop, and in December he and Slater published the first issue of a pagan newsletter called Earth Religion News, which would run for several years.
 They would subsequently publish a short book about Wicca that Buczynski had authored, entitled the Witchcraft Fact Book.
-Both he and Slater also befriended Raymond Buckland, the prominent English Wiccan who was credited with introducing the Gardnerian tradition to the United States; at the time Buckland had ceased to operate in that tradition, and was in the process of developing Seax-Wica, a tradition inspired by the medieval religion of Anglo-Saxon paganism, which both Buczynski and Slater approved of despite opposition from the Kneitals.
+Both he and Slater also befriended Raymond Buckland, the prominent English wiccan who was credited with introducing Gardnerian Wicca to the United States; at the time, Buckland had ceased to operate in that wiccan sect, and was in the process of developing Seax-Wica, a wiccan sect that is inspired by the medieval religion of Anglo-Saxon paganism, which both Buczynski and Slater approved of despite opposition from the Kneitals.

-His interest in Gardnerianism was however maintained, and in December 1973 he founded a second Gardnerian coven, and invited Jane Cicciotto, then working as the Warlock Shop's book keeper, to take up the mantle as its high priestess.
-Meeting at Jane's apartment in Brooklyn, which she shared with her husband Burt, Buczynski continued to maintain his own legitimacy within the tradition despite Siero's denunciation of his original initiation.
-Making various alterations to the established liturgy in the Book of Shadows and increasing coven democracy, he recognized that these changes meant that the coven was more Neo-Gardnerian than orthodox Gardnerian, and as such he decided to proclaim that the coven adhered to no specific tradition, instead referring to it simply as "The Wica."
-Trouble hit the coven when Burt Cicciotto, a recovering heroin addict, proceeded to steal $3000 for the Warlock Shop, and disappeared.
-Embarrassed, Jane stood down as The Wica's high priestess, with leadership of the group falling to another married couple, Ria and David Farnham, who moved the covenstead to their home in the Bronx; involving a lengthy commute for most of the coven members, Buczynski and Slater ceased their active involvement with the group, which had dissolved by June 1974.
+His interest in Gardnerianism was however maintained, and in December 1973, he founded a second Gardnerian coven, and invited Jane Cicciotto, then working as the Warlock Shop's book keeper, to take up the mantle as its high priestess.
+Meeting at Jane's apartment in Brooklyn, which she shared with her husband Burt, Buczynski continued to maintain his own legitimacy within the sect despite Siero's denunciation of his original initiation.
+Making various alterations to the established liturgy in the Book of Shadows and increasing coven democracy, he recognized that these changes meant that the coven was more Neo-Gardnerian than orthodox Gardnerian, and as such, he decided to proclaim that the coven adhered to no specific sect, instead referring to it simply as "The Wica".
+Trouble hit the coven when Burt Cicciotto, a recovering heroin addict, proceeded to steal $3000 from the Warlock Shop, and disappeared.
+Embarrassed, Jane stood down as The Wica's high priestess, with leadership of the group falling to another married couple– Ria and David Farnham, who moved the covenstead to their home in the Bronx, resulting in a lengthy commute for most of the coven members.
+Buczynski and Slater ceased their active involvement with the group, which had dissolved by June 1974.